AleksandarIvezic/Covid-19-Tracking-Project/README.md

 or download [ZIP file](https://github.com/ShinobiWarior/Covid-19-Tracking-Project/archive/refs/heads/dev.zip)

 ### Install
-To install all dependencies run:
+To install all dependencies, run:
 ```
 npm install
 ```
 ### Usage
-To run it on the browser you can run in the project directory:
+To open it in the browser, in the project directory, run:

  ```
  npm start
  ```

 ## Run tests
-To test the project please run in the project directory:
+To test the project, please run in the project directory:

 ```
 npm test